 The Bad of iWriter

 Update Jan.
-21/13 - Today a new option called the 'iWriter Fast Track Program' popped up for new writers.
-This program allows you to apply to skip the 30 day wait time by writing 3 articles around keywords that they choose.
-Then, they review those 3 articles and rate them, take an average star rating, and boost you up to a premium or elite level.
-BUT you have to pay a fee of $147 to apply.
+21/13 - Today, a new option called the 'iWriter Fast Track Program' popped up for new writers.
+This program allows you to apply to skip the 30-day wait time by writing three articles around keywords that they choose.
+Then, they review those three articles and rate them, take an average star rating, and boost you up to a premium or elite level.
+But you have to pay a fee of $147 to apply.
 Their reason: so that serious writers apply and so they can pay the employees.
 I don't know what to say about this...I just hope the employees are fair in their reviewing.

 Update March 30/14 - I had a woman comment on the Facebook page for writers at iWriter about the fast track program.
-Essentially she said that the ad for the fast track program said that she would get her three 'fast track' articles averaged, but instead she got an average of all of her articles already written plus the three articles.
-As she says, "Even if they had rated them at 5 each it would not have elevated my average enough to be promoted."
+Essentially she said that the ad for the fast track program said that she would get her three 'fast track' articles averaged, but instead, she got an average of all of her articles already written plus the three articles.
+As she says, "Even if they had rated them at five each, it would not have elevated my average enough to be promoted."
 So beware before you pay the money.
-If you have a ton of articles written, and your average is already low, those three articles are not going to raise your average.
-But if you have zero articles, then it could get you to elite fast if you can get 5 stars for each of them.
+If you have a ton of articles written and your average is already low, those three articles are not going to raise your average.
+But if you have zero articles, then it could get you to elite fast if you can get five stars for each of them.

-Also, you cannot write on word and paste into the provided text area on iWriter.
+Also, you cannot write on word and paste it into the provided text area on iWriter.
 If you do, weird characters get introduced.
-In addition to that, many times you will format your article inside iWriters text area, and submit it, only to find that the submitted product looks ridiculous.
+In addition to that, many times, you will format your article inside the iWriters text area and submit it, only to find that the submitted product looks ridiculous.
 Somehow the formatting gets screwed up from messing around in the text area.

-I personally put all of article in notepad, make paragraphs in there, and then paste it into the iWriter text area and LEAVE IT ALONE!
+I personally put all of the articles in notepad, make paragraphs in there, and then paste it into the iWriter text area and leave it alone!
 Or, find a system that works for you and stick with it (I think different browsers have something to do with how it needs to be formatted - at least for me.)